Examples and counter-examples of log-symplectic manifolds: A simple topological invariant

-A few immediate corollaries: \begin{corollary} An orientable, compact, {\it bona fide} log-symplectic manifold $M$ of dimension greater than two has $b_2(M) \geq 2$. \end{corollary} \begin{proof} If $M$ is four dimensional the class $b$ from Theorem \ref{theo:simple invariant} is non zero and squares to zero, hence nondegeneracy of the intersection form implies the existence of a second class $\beta \in H^2(M)$ which has nonvanishing cup product with $b$.
-If the dimension of $M$ is greater than four the classes from Marcut--Osorno-Torres's theorem and from Theorem \ref{theo:simple invariant} are necessarily different.
-Either way, $H^2(M)$ must be at least 2-dimensional. \end{proof}
+A few immediate corollaries: \begin{corollary} An orientable, compact, {\it bona fide} log-symplectic manifold $M$ of dimension $2n$ has $b_{2i}(M) \geq 2$ for $0 < i <n$. \end{corollary} \begin{proof} It follows directly from the relations $a^{n-1} b \neq 0$ and $b^2=0$ that the classes $a^i$ and $a^{i-1}b$ are linearly independent for $0 < i < n$.\end{proof}

 \begin{corollary} For $n>1$, $\C P^n$ has no {\it bona fide} log-symplectic structure and, for $n>2$, the blow-up of $\C P^n$ along a symplectic submanifold of real codimension greater than 4 also does not carry {\it bona fide} log-symplectic structures. \end{corollary}